Abhishek72000/Ai-Api-Contract-Generator/Readme.md

             # test_locally("YOUR_COMMIT_HASH")  # Replace with your commit hash

-💡 How It Works
+💡 How It Works:

         Change Detection: The system receives a webhook notification when code is pushed to the repository API Analysis: It identifies controller files and extracts API methods using regex patterns Documentation Generation: For each changed method, it generates documentation using the Mistral-7B LLM Documentation Update: It creates or updates Markdown files with the generated documentation

-📝 Documentation Format
+📝 Documentation Format:

     The system generates documentation with the following structure:
         #ControllerName API Documentation